Please contact us if you have any questions regarding the Academic Catalog

 In addition to the official high school transcript or G.E.D. scores, applicants must submit a letter of recommendation, the College Official’s form (available at www.commonapp.org) from the most recent college attended, a personal statement (essay), and transcript(s) from every prior college attended.
 Transfers who are within a year of graduation from high school must also submit the results of SAT or ACT scores.

-Transfer students must have completed four years of high school English, algebra I, algebra II, plane geometry, one laboratory science (e.g., chemistry, physics, biology For students applying to Computer Science or an engineering program, pre-calculus, is also required.
+Transfer students must have completed four years of high school English, algebra I, algebra II, plane geometry, one laboratory science (such as biology, chemistry or physics).
+For students applying to computer science or an engineering program, pre-calculus, is also required.
 Students applying to the applied math major must have completed high school calculus or a college level equivalent.

 Transfer students may be required to take Wentworth’s English placement examination, unless transfer credit is granted for courses equivalent to ENGL100 or ENGL115.